FriedbergLab/GOThresher/README.md

 **2. Installation using `conda`:**

-GOThresher can be installed using conda.
+GOThresher can be installed from [Conda](https://anaconda.org/bioconda/gothresher).
 Please note, user will have to download config and `.obo` files required to run GOThresher separately by cloning this GitHub repository, or from [Figshare](https://doi.org/10.6084/m9.figshare.20609208).

-It is recommended to create an isolated conda environment and install GOThresher into it.
-This allows having the correct version of all the dependencies isolated from the system's Python installation.
+It is recommended to create a separate Conda environment and install GOThresher into it.
+This allows having the correct version of all the dependencies isolated from the system's.
 ```
 $ conda create --name gth
 ```